BGZHU1/find_political_donors/README.md

         a. for the incoming data stream :

-        I.for each key pair, create key/objects  mapping to store running results .
+        I.for each key (CMTE_ID + ZIPCODE) :

+          * create key/objects mapping to store running median results (running median is calculated using a seperate                  class).

+          * create key/value mapping in dictionay (hashMap) for the running total, running count record

         II. for the running median, using min/max heap for the sorting efficiency

-        b. for sort by date processing : using batch processing at one time
+        b. for sort by date processing :

+        I. for each key (CMTE_ID + Date) :

+           * using batch processing at one time, store all the key/list in a dictionry, where the list contains all the dollar acount for that transaction.

+        II. sorting the value first based on CMTE_ID, then the given date :
+            * first construct a new dictionary to sort CMTE_ID and date
+            * reconstruct the new maaping with original list value
+            * since the date is month/day/year, when sorting, reformat it to year/month/day, and change it back after sorting

-        c. edge cases : missing value, validate value, and also sorting ID / date pairs
+        c. edge cases : missing value, malformat value, same date in different year, repeatitive value, missing different fields